-At 30 June 2022, there are 14 ranger groups 'hosted'.
-Eight of these groups currently operate under Commonwealth Government (NIAA) funding agreements until 2028.
-Indigenous Land and Sea Corporation (ILSC) and Aboriginals Benefit Account (ABA) funding agreements support the other groups.
+At 30 June 2021, there are 12 ranger groups 'hosted' and 3 'emerging groups'.
+These 15 groups are currently operating under Commonwealth Government (NIAA) and/or Indigenous Land and Sea Corporation (ILSC) funding agreements that have been renegotiated until 2021.
+Ten Desert Projects funding has supported the emerging groups.